 Higher Education in Student Affairs - Curriculum

 Our curriculum and courses help you become an effective student affairs practitioner.
 You will take core courses, such as theories of college student development and multicultural issues in student affairs.
-There's also room for electives, such as public policy in higher education and leadership studies, depending on your area of interest.
+There's also room for electives [PDF], such as public policy in higher education and leadership studies, depending on your area of interest.

 Visit the 2013-2014 School of Graduate Studies catalog Higher Education in Student Affairs, Master of Education page for more course details and program requirements.